julia-vscode/docs/docs/src/userguide/compilesysimage.md

 ```
 [sysimage]
 exclude=["Pkg1", "Pkg2"]   # Additional packages to be excluded in the system image
-statements_files=["relative/path/to/precompile_statements_file.jl", ]
+statements_files=["precompile_statements_file.jl", ]   # relative to Julia project folder
-execution_files=["relative/path/to/precompile_execution_file.jl", ]
+execution_files=["precompile_execution_file.jl", ]     # relative to Julia project folder
 ```
 The packages to be excluded have to be separated by commas, each with quotation marks and all inside square brackets.
 All path should be relative to the project root folder.
+This means that the filename is sufficient if the file is located in the project root folder.
 The statement or execution files can be given as a single relative path, or as a list of relative paths.

 The statement files should contain precompile statements of the form `precompile(Tuple{typeof(Base.sin), Float64})`, and the execution files should contain function calls (an example workflow, e.g. making a plot) for which the methods should be compiled.